-As the world progresses to new vistas and more countries become open and inclusive of gender identities, there are a lot of options unfolding for queer travelers.
+As the world progresses, more countries become open and inclusive of gender identities.
+As time passes by, there are more options unfolding for queer travelers.
 Many of these locations offer an array of activities with vibrant nightlife, history, culture and sightseeing in addition to being gay-friendly.
 So what are you waiting for… plan that much needed vacation soon and let wanderlust wash over you.
 Enjoy!

 You expect nothing less from the first nation in the world to recognize registered same-sex partnerships way back in 1989.
 The capital boasts of many gay-friendly boutiques.
-Copenhagen is also home of Europe’s oldest openly gay bar, Centralhjørnet, cocktail bars, nightclubs, friendly accommodations and a calendar full of events.
-All the LGBTQ bars and clubs in Copenhagen are within walking distance, and you will find a concentration of bars in Studiestræde street and around City Hall Square.
+Copenhagen is also home of Europe’s oldest openly gay bar, the Centralhjørnet.
+You can visit cocktail bars, nightclubs, friendly accommodations and there’s a calendar full of events.
+All the LGBTQ bars and clubs in Copenhagen are within walking distance.
+You will find a concentration of bars in Studiestræde street and around City Hall Square.
 The square is christened ‘Rainbow square’ in recognition of equal rights.
 Once a year, during the month of August, the city hosts a pride parade-Copenhagen Pride.
 Another major LGBTQ event is MIX Copenhagen LGBTQ film festival, taking place every October.
 Visit Copenhagen for a relaxed, open vacation, where being yourself isn’t considered a crime.

 2) San Francisco, USA